thautwarm/Site-32/src/Design/Some-Thoughts-About-The-RestrainJIT.rst

 =================================================================
-Some Thoughts The Restrain JIT
+Some Thoughts About The Restrain JIT
 =================================================================

 Yesterday is the PyConChina 2019, and I made a talk about the JIT stuffs.
 Actually,